Is Organic Food Healthier than Non Organic? Facts To Know

-Is Organic Food Healthier than Non Organic?
+Is Organic Food Healthier than Non-Organic?

 Customers who buy organic products typically do so for three reasons: to avoid pesticides and genetically modified ingredients, to get better freshness and quality food, and to get better health and nutrition.
-These are excellent reasons to be worried, however, purchasing organic in order to satisfy this need has certain drawbacks.
+These are excellent reasons to be worried, however, purchasing organic to satisfy this need has certain drawbacks.

 One of the main arguments in favor of buying organic products is that they are produced without the use of pesticides, which many people feel to be unhealthy.
 Since they are chemicals, how could they not be?

 To assess the safety and quality of food, the United States maintains strict laws.
 The number of pesticides that can be put on food throughout both the growing and processing stages, as well as the number of pesticides that can still be present on your food when you buy it, are regulated by the Environmental Protection Agency (EPA).
 Pests that devour and kill crops are the reason why pesticides are used on food: to prevent, eliminate, or limit their presence.
 To ensure that pesticides are safe for ingestion by humans and the environment as a whole, the EPA rigorously evaluates pesticides and pesticide levels.
-All foods must meet the EPA’s safety requirements in order to be sold in your supermarket and consumed by your family.
+All foods must meet the EPA’s safety requirements to be sold in your supermarket and consumed by your family.

-MYTH: Organic food is healthier.
+MYTH: Organic food is healthier

 TRUTH: Organic farming abstains from the use of synthetic hormones, pesticides, or fertilizers.
 Better nutrition does not equate to organic.